Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 **What it shows:** It illustrates the correlation between average wait time and average patient satisfaction score for each treatment category.
 Each point represents a treatment, showing how wait duration may influence the patient's experience.

 **Insight:**
-The data reveals a weak negative correlation between wait time and satisfaction score — as wait times increase, satisfaction scores tend to decrease, but not consistently or strongly.
+The chart reveals a weak negative correlation between wait time and satisfaction score — as wait times increase, satisfaction scores tend to decrease, but not consistently or strongly.

 For instance:
    - X-Ray: 81.04 mins, Satisfaction 2.97